Tucker, Astros down former bench coach Cora, Red Sox 11-2

 The Astros got things going by hitting three consecutive singles with no outs in the second before taking a 1-0 lead on a sacrifice fly by Taylor Jones.
 Myles Straw then grounded into a double play that scored another run.

-Martín Maldonado singled to start Houston’s third before Altuve homered into the seats in left field to extend the lead to 4-0.
-That homer was the 140th of Altuve’s career, moving him past Bob Watson and into sole possession of eighth place on the franchise’s all-time list.
+Martin Maldonado singled to start Houston’s third before Altuve homered into the seats in left field to extend the lead to 4-0.
+That homer was the 140th of Altuve’s career, moving him past Bob Watson and into sole possession of eighth place on the franchise list.

 Altuve singled with one out in the fifth and Rodriguez walked Bregman with two outs.
-Colten Brewer relieved and walked Carlos Correa to load the bases, and Tucker grounded a two-run single to center to make it 6-0.
+Colten Brewer relieved and walked Correa to load the bases, and Tucker grounded a two-run single to make it 6-0.

 Bregman’s two-run single highlighted a five-run sixth.